 This project aims to enhance the quality of life of people living with dementia by optimising the design and implementation of community-based gardening initiatives (CBGIs) for people with dementia.
 This work is being conducted in partnership with Age UK Exeter, Innovations in Dementia, a horticultural practitioner and also people affected by dementia themselves.

 This will lead to production of an evidence base, resources and guidelines to support development of CBGIs in future.
 The project is supported by an ESRC Impact Acceleration Account.

-This project aims to increase understanding of the barriers and enablers to implementing prescribing interventions in practice.
+This project aimed to increase understanding of the barriers and enablers to implementing prescribing interventions in practice.